MicrosoftDocs/fabric-docs/docs/real-time-intelligence/user-flow-5.md

 ---
-title: Trigger alerts based on Fabric events in Real-Time hub
+title: Set alerts based on Fabric events in Real-Time hub
 description: Describes a scenario that shows how you can create a Reflex alert based on Fabric events (Azure Blob Storage events and Fabric Workspace item events) in Real-Time hub. ms.reviewer: tzgitlin ms.author: yaschust